zhou-/actor-framework/manual/ConfiguringActorApplications.rst

 ---------------------------

-CAF requires serialization support for all of its message types (see :ref:`type-inspection`).
-However, CAF also needs a mapping of unique type IDs to user-defined types at runtime.
-This is required to deserialize arbitrary messages from the network.
+CAF requires serialization support for all of its message types (see :ref:`type-inspection`) as well as a mapping of unique type IDs to user-defined types (see :ref:`type-id`) in order to deserialize arbitrary messages from the network.

 The type IDs are assigned by listing all custom types in a *type ID block*.
 CAF assigns ascending IDs to each type by in the block as well as storing the type